lipingh/Fortune-Cookie/_PRESS-RELEASE.md

   > Life is not easy, but life can be easy

 ## How to Get Started ##
-  > design and implement a few cards(e.g. 6), when a user click the fortune cookie, it would open the fortune cookie and show the e message.
-The fortune cookie messages can be stored in the mongodb
+  > design and implement a few cards(e.g. 6), when a user click the fortune cookie, it would open the fortune cookie and show the message.
+The fortune cookie messages can be stored in the mongodb or retrive from a api

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.